manabie-com/manabie-com.github.io/content/posts/why-we-use-cucumber-for-end-to-end-testing/index.md

 -   Which they do
 -   Which they're result

-Technical person also have same look, but need to implement some things to can integrate with our system.
+The technical person also has same look, but needs to implement some things to can integrate with our system.
 It's called step definitions in Cucumber.

-In this steps, you can use any language to do like: JS, Golang, ...
+In this step, you can use any language to do like JS, Golang, ...

 End-to-end testing is not only software testing.
 But also is documentation, source of truth

 That's why cucumber becomes is one of the best choices for us

--   Implementation end-to-end testing quickly with many plugin supports
+-   Implementation of end-to-end testing quickly with many plugin supports
 -   Behavior-driven development.
 Document how the system actually behaves.
 -   Using Gherkin language supports human-readable easy